 Price, per person.
-Two sharing: £2,880 or £2,640 without Eurostar.
-Single occupancy: £3,340 or £3,100 without Eurostar.
+Two sharing: £2,920 or £2,740 without Eurostar.
+Single occupancy: £3,350 or £3,170 without Eurostar.

-Included: rail travel (Standard Premier) on Eurostar; private coach travel for transfers and excursions; hotel accommodation as described below; breakfasts and four dinners with wine, water and coffee; all admissions; all tips; the services of the lecturer and tour manager.
+Included: rail travel (Eurostar Plus) on Eurostar; private coach travel for transfers and excursions; hotel accommodation as described below; breakfasts and four dinners with wine, water and coffee; all admissions; all tips; the services of the lecturer and tour manager.

 Accommodation.
 Hotel Dukes Palace (hoteldukespalace.com): 5-star hotel in the historic centre.
-Rubens Hotel (hotelrubensantwerp.be): an elegant 4-star hotel near the market square.
+Hotel Franq (hotelfranq.com): a 4-star hotel located in a former bank near the market square.
 Single rooms are doubles for sole use.